-- 3. To qualify for the Honours degree, candidates must satisfy the following requirements:- - (a) They must be admitted to the Faculty of Medicine. - (b) They must, during not less than three years and not more than four years following the date of first matriculation attend the modules and pass or be exempted from the corresponding module examinations, for the approved Programme in Medicine.
+- 3. To qualify for the Honours degree, students must satisfy the following requirements: - (a) They must be admitted to the Faculty of Medicine. - (b) They must, during not less than three years and not more than four years following the date of first matriculation attend the modules and pass or be exempted from the corresponding module examinations, for the approved Programme in Medicine. - 4.
+The University is bound by direction from the General Medical Council (GMC) and applies a regulation that only those students who are fit to become doctors may graduate in order to progress to a course that awards a Primary Medical Qualification (PMQ).
+Transfer to the MBChB, or equivalent medical degree, is conditional on achieving the academic standards for progression and being deemed Fit to Practise. - 5.
+The University Fitness to Practise policy reflects guidance from the GMC.
+The University will convene a panel to consider students where Fitness to Practise is in doubt.
+The options open to the panel include suspension from the BSc and exclusion from Medicine.